Acronis True Image is one of the best-looking cloud backup services we've tested, and it's arguably the most full-featured.

 Acronis True Image also bundles in ransomware protection, as well as the rather nifty abilities to move your drive's contents to a larger drive while your computer is running and to create a virtual PC using your local cloned drive.

 As of August 2020, Acronis True Image's Advanced and Premium plans also include the company's own antivirus software, the introduction of which was accompanied by a rather hefty price hike.
+In November 2020, the company added a PC vulnerability scanner to detect outdated and unpatched software.

 But for ordinary computer users who might not need all these extras, it's not easy to justify paying $125 per year for 1TB of backup storage for a single PC, or even more for 500GB across three PCs.